 East North East Homes Leeds have recently supported Canopy with 10 new properties and Aire Valley Homes Leeds and housing associations such as Unity Housing and Leeds Federated Housing have also supported Canopy.

-EHCGP was a massive boost to Canopy Housing, allowing us to create eight jobs – doubling our staff team – and we acquired assets which have improved our balance sheet and sustainability tenfold.
-We purchased 14 long term empty homes, and renovated them with local volunteers to and homeless families, who worked on the projects to create good quality, affordable homes for themselves.
+The EHCGP was a massive boost to Canopy Housing, resulting in the creation of eight jobs – doubling the staff team.
+As a result, the organisation acquired assets which have improved the balance sheet and sustainability tenfold.
+With grants amounting to c £790k, 14 long term empty homes were purchased and renovated involving local volunteers and homeless families, who worked on the projects to create good quality, affordable homes for themselves.

-- Share issue through Leeds Community Homes to fund further projects
+- involvement in the share issue through Leeds Community Homes to fund further projects

 Tel 0113 294 6868